roshanmaind/digit-recognizer/README.md

 ./recog [options]
 ```

-Check the "options_help.txt" file in the "docs" folder of the project for the list of options and their meanings.
+Check "options_help.txt" file in the "docs" folder of the project for a list of options and their meanings.
 Or just type
 ```
 ./recog
 ```
-To get the list of options with their descriptions.
-I have provided one neural network in the saved_FNN file of 2 hidden layers of 200 and 60 neurons each.
-It has an accuracy of
+One neural network is provided in the saved_FNN file of 2 hidden layers of 200 and 60 neurons each having an accuracy of
-95.840004%
-You may use that.
+95.840004% named "mnist.fnn".
+It is the default choice of the program so if you don't specify the name of the FNN to be used,
+that is the one which will be used by the program.